rdap/tofi/README.md

 ## Performance

-By default, tofi isn't really any faster than its alternatives.
+By default, wdmenu isn't really any faster than its alternatives.
 However, when configured correctly, it can startup and get on screen within a single frame, or about 2ms in the ideal case.

 ### Options
 In roughly descending order, the most important options for performance are:

 * `--font` - This is *by far* the most important option.
-By default, tofi uses [Pango](https://pango.gnome.org/) for font rendering, which (on Linux) looks up fonts via [Fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/).
+By default, wdmenu uses [Pango](https://pango.gnome.org/) for font rendering, which (on Linux) looks up fonts via [Fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/).